 The Tithe Applotment Books can be found in Dublin at the National Archives of Ireland.
 The records for the Ulster counties are available at the Public Records Office of Northern Ireland (PRONI).
 You may find individual county libraries with copies of their own local books.

 Online access is a mixed bag.
 Some parishes are beginning to appear on the internet if you search for tithe applotment books and county name, you may get lucky.
 Generally, the transcriptions are usually just names and notes, and of course, we all know we need to seek out the full record.
 Subscription genealogy sites are not much better.
-Ancestry.com carries the Tithe Applotment books but for only the six counties in Northern Ireland,
+Ancestry.com carries the Tithe Applotment books but for only the six counties in Northern Ireland.
+(They have recently updated their records so be sure to keep checking.)

 If you’re like most and a trip to Dublin is not in cards then you can turn to the microfilms available through your local LDS Family History centers.